What Is Brick Bond?

 Facing bonds in brick masonry are mostly adopted for thick walls, where the facing and backing are chosen to be constructed with bricks of different thicknesses.

-Typically, this band consists of a heading and stretching courses arranged in a manner that one heading course comes after quite a lot of stretching courses.
+Typically, this band consists of heading and stretching courses arranged in a manner that one heading course comes after quite a lot of stretching courses.

 The load distribution of walls using facing bonds is not uniform because of the difference between the facing and the number of joints in the backing.
 This can also lead to unequal settlement of the 2 thicknesses of the wall.